ganeshks26/Form-Validation-by-Javascript/README.md

 # Form-Validation-by-Javascript
-Form validation is created by using HTML,CSS,JS
+This project is created by using HTML,CSS,JS